-UN-Habitat's World Cities Report 2022, published on this event, highlights the 15-Minute City as a promising way to address ecological, economic and social challenges.
+UN-Habitat's World Cities Report 2022, published on the occasion of this event, highlights the 15-minute city as a promising way to address ecological, economic and social challenges.
 It is one of the six key recommendations also highlighted by UN-Habitat Executive Director Maimunah Mohd Sharif in her closing speech.